emersion/.github/CONTRIBUTING.md

 for reviewers to understand your work, and to verify that the code you're submitting is correct.

+## Use of LLMs

+Vegetarians don't force their eating habits onto everybody else.
+In the same spirit, regardless of the reviewer's opinion about large language models (LLMs), patches written with the help of LLMs aren't outright rejected as long
+as:

+- The patch author has a full understanding of the submitted code.
+The author has carefully reviewed the output of the tool used to generate the patch.
+- The patch (and assorted description) is indistinguishable from one fully written by a human.
+In particular, the submission doesn't contain huge walls of unnecessary text or code.
+- The patch author agrees to the [Developer Certificate of Origin].
+In particular, the author certifies that they have the right to submit the patch under the project's open-source license.
+- The patch author discloses their use of LLMs in the description.

+The reviewer may still decide to reject the patch without further justification.

 [linear-log]: https://www.bitsnbites.eu/git-history-work-log-vs-recipe/
 [git-rebase.io]: https://git-rebase.io
 [notes on commit messages]: http://who-t.blogspot.de/2009/12/on-commit-messages.html
+[Developer Certificate of Origin]: https://developercertificate.org/